 Let Right Inbox’s Marketing Strategist, David Campbell, explain further:

-“While your business might survive with single-purchase customers, only businesses with a focus on long term customer retention will thrive.
+“While your small businesses might survive with single-purchase customers, only businesses with a focus on long term customer retention will thrive.
 If you only focus on bringing customers in, you’ll see them leave as quickly as they came.
 Work on generating lifetime value that’s higher than the cost of acquisition.”